 Twain once said, "The two greatest characters in the 19th century are Napoleon and Helen Keller.
 Napoleon tried to conquer the world by physical force and failed.
 Helen tried to conquer the world by power of mind — and succeeded!”
 Perhaps inspired by Keller, one of Twain’s famous quotes is, “Kindness is a language which the deaf can hear, and the blind can see.”

-Alexander Graham Bell, inventor of the telephone, helped connect her family to the Perkins Institute for the Blind, where they found Anne Sullivan and where Helen later attend school for a few years.
+Alexander Graham Bell, inventor of the telephone, helped connect her family to the Perkins Institute for the Blind, where they found Anne Sullivan and where Helen later attended school for a few years.
 She dedicated her first book, The Story of My Life to him, “To ALEXANDER GRAHAM BELL who has taught the deaf to speak and enabled the listening ear to hear speech from the Atlantic to the Rockies, I dedicate this Story of My Life."

 She met 12 U.S. presidents - every U.S president from Grover Cleveland to John F. Kennedy.
 She also met leaders of other countries, including the Queen of England, British Prime Minister Winston Churchill, Indian Prime Minister Jawaharlal Nehru, Prime Minister of Israel Golda Meir, and Japanese Emperor Hirohito.